gotomoon/astro-tutorial-i11n/README.md

 # Strengths of This i18n Implementation

+## Why is this better than Astro Official Internationalization Recipe?

+I believe this is the best possible experience for native users and the best implementation for SEO for following reasons.

-- Native URLs: Korean users see URLs in their own language, which is user-friendly and good for SEO.
+- User experience: Native users see URLs in their own language (native URL), which is more user-friendly
+- SEO
+  Native slugs can improve SEO for native search terms.
+- Customization:
+  This is a truly bilingual site with native experience for both languages, not just a translation of English slugs.
 - Full content localization: Each language can have fully independent content.
+This is very important because each native people notice subtle atmosphere of a page versus cookie cutter translation.
+This is crucial especially for marketing websites.
 - Dynamic routing: Works for both static and dynamic pages (tags, posts).
 - No external dependencies: Simple, maintainable, and easy to extend.
+- Astro Flexibility:
+  Astro’s file-based routing allows for this flexibility, even though the official recipe uses romanized slugs for simplicity and universality.
 - Lanuage switcher that just works
-- Localized slugs (Localized URLs): users see URLs in their own language, which is user-friendly and maximizes SEO (including Unicode handling of Chinese, Japanese, and Korean characters)
+- Localized slugs (Localized URLs): users see URLs in their own language, which is user-friendly and maximizes SEO like the table below.
+  (including Unicode handling of Chinese, Japanese, and Korean characters)

 | Language | URL                          |